cgmKun/GenusApi/README.md

 # GenusML
-Machine Learning and classification for CEMEX Go - Web Division
+Machine Learning and classification for CEMEX Go - Machine Learning and Data Science Division